Why These Are the 25 Best Sales Books You'll Ever Need

 15. Pitch Anything by Oren Klaff

 Core Idea: The human brain is wired to respond to specific cues.
-Structure your pitch to appeal to the primitive, “croc brain” first, and you will win attention and get your message across.
+Structure your pitch to appeal to the primitive, “croc brain” first, and you will capture attention and convey your message effectively.

-Why It's Not Rubbish: Klaff’s “STRONG” framework is a high-energy, powerful method for controlling the frame of a meeting.
+Why It's Not Rubbish: Klaff’s “STRONG” framework is a high-energy, powerful method for controlling the meeting's frame.
 While some of his style might be a bit much for more conservative settings, his core ideas on establishing authority, managing time, and delivering a punchy narrative are incredibly effective.

 The Engine: Books for Building a Consistent Process